raindrum/citeurl/docs_source/library.md

 assert art_I_sec_3 in art_I
 ```

-Finally, if you don't want to bother with all the details, you can also just use [insert_links()](#insert_links) to turn all the citations in a text into hyperlinks:
+If you don't want to bother with all the details, you can also just use [insert_links()](#insert_links) to turn all the citations in a text into hyperlinks:

 ```python
 from citeurl import insert_links